Green River/Duwamish GRP

 Habitats:

-• Duwamish River estuary for salmonids from the Duwamish/Green River systems.
-Tidally influenced area serves as a transitional area between the river and Elliot Bay.
-Several habitat restoration areas in this reach.
+• The Duwamish River estuary provides habitat for salmonids from the Duwamish/Green River systems.
+The tidally influenced areas serve as a transitional area between the river and Elliot Bay.
+Several habitat restoration areas are in this reach.

 • Wetlands in this region are freshwater and range from seasonal open marshes to forested swamps along rivers and streams.
 All wetland types support a diverse array of amphibian, bird, insect, fish, and wildlife species.

 • The rivers and streams throughout this region provide spawning and rearing habitat for various salmonid species.
+The benthic habitats in streams and rivers may include freshwater mussels and immature lamprey.
 The associated riparian scrub and woodlands play a crucial role in supporting wildlife and a large diversity and abundance of passerine bird species as breeding, migrating, and overwintering habitat.

 • Side channels and stream mouths are concentration areas for fish and provide feeding and resting areas for a variety of birds.

-• Steep forested hill slopes in developed areas along river valley.
-These areas provide wildlife habitat and migration corridors.
+• Steep forested hill slopes in developed areas along river valley provide wildlife habitat and migration corridors.

 • Lowland lakes serve as foraging areas for wintering waterfowl concentrations.
 Western grebes, mergansers, cormorants, coots and Canada geese are the most numerous species.
 These areas also support the breeding activities of freshwater resident species such as mallards, pintail, etc.